mylesakin/mylesakin.github.io/_posts/2019-05-14-MatrixCompletion.md

 Matrix completion is a collaborative filtering technique for finding the best products to recommend.
 To start, *collaborative filtering* is a strategy of recommendation based on similarity of past consumption patterns by users.
 For example, suppose user A and user B have rated movies in a similar manner in the past.
 We might then expect for a movie A has seen but B has not, and A has rated highly, B would also enjoy this movie.
 By this method, we can find products for users based on similar users.
 Another strategy I will not discuss more here is content filtering. *Content filtering* observes the similarity of product features in order to recommend new products.
 For instance, sticking with the movie theme, if a user enjoyed the movie Aliens, we might recommend Predator as they are action packed, sci-fi movies.
 For more on content filtering see RSH.

-One of the most successful techniques for collaborative filtering has been matrix completion, also sometimes called matrix factorization (for further tehcniques, again see RSH).
+One of the most successful techniques for collaborative filtering has been matrix completion, also sometimes called matrix factorization (for further techniques, again see RSH).
 This methods generally relies on one of two types of data, explicit feedback of implicit feedback.
 Explicit feedback, such as the old NetFlix star rating system, provides information explicitly given about products by users/consumers.
 Implicit feedback is not directly provided by users or consumers, such as purchase history.
 For the purpose of this post, I will assume explicit feedback.

 We start by constructing a ratings table where the rows are the users (consumers), the columns are the products and entries are the explicit ratings given by the user for a product.
-As matrix completion was made popular by the NetFlix competition, I will use mives as the product to recommend and a rating from 1 to five.
+As matrix completion was made popular by the NetFlix competition, I will use movies as the product to recommend and a rating from 1 to five.

 |         | Aliens | Predator | Pretty Woman | Sleepless in Seattle | Notting Hill | Terminator |
 |---------|--------|----------|--------------|----------------------|--------------|------------|